du82/scripts/README.md

 * [matrix-addons-payout-calculator](https://github.com/du64/scripts/tree/main/matrix-addons-payout-calculator) <br>
 A chat bot server for the Matrix ecosystem that lets you calculate ad revenue.
 * [matrix-translation-bot](https://github.com/du64/scripts/tree/main/matrix-translation-bot) <br>
 Have you wanted to translate between languages without leaving your Matrix client?
 Now you can!
+This chat bot uses the DeepL translation API for the most accurate results.